segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/voucherify/index.md

 > (delete after reading) Include a 1-2 sentence introduction to your company and the value it provides to customers - updating the name and hyperlink.
 Please leave the utm string unchanged.

 [Voucherify](https://voucherify.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is an API-first Promotion Engine for growth teams.
 With Voucherify, marketers can run dynamic and personalized promotions and loyalty programs without the involvement of the development team.
 Run CDP-powered coupons, discounts, referrals, loyalty programs, gift cards, cashback, bundles, and more.
-The integration works in outbound and inbound models allowing brands to use Voucherify as both the Destination and Source of customer data.
+The integration is bidirectional; therefore, Voucherify can be configured as both the Destination and Source of customer data.

 This is an [Event Cloud Source](https://segment.com/docs/sources/#event-cloud-sources) which can not only export data into your Segment warehouse, but they can also federate the exported data into your other enabled Segment Destinations.